 “Avast, ye!” he cried, drawing his own cutlass.
 “I’ll be picking thy bones from my teeth before the hour is done.
 The Lord has decreed that ye shall make a bountiful lasagna.”

 The old Captain leapt at me, but despite my glazed and bloodshot eyes I was too fast for him.
 I parried his thrust and ducked beneath him, wrenching his peg leg free as I went.
-He toppled to the floor, where he thrashed about like a wasp in an upturned pint glass while I bludgeoned him with his detached leg.
+He toppled to the floor, where he thrashed about like a wasp in an upturned pint glass while I bludgeoned him with his detached limb.

 Gepetto leapt onto my back and bit into my shoulder causing me to cry out, and I clobbered him over the head with Ahab’s stump.
 Jonah was slowly advancing on me brandishing a large wooden cross.
 I shanked him with my cutlass, and he collapsed clutching his shoulder.
 I had beaten the three old men to the ground, but I had to be sure.
 I picked up Ahab by his good leg and swung him around like a mace, beating Gepetto as he attempted to crawl to safety.

 I draped Ahab over a nearby railing in case I needed him later, and set about rolling Jonah slowly down the plank.
 He reached the end, and plopped overboard with a meek yelp.
 Turning, I saw Gepetto was back on his feet, and he had managed to draw a flintlock pistol from the Captain’s cabin.
 He aimed it at my chest.
 In a flash, I hurled Ahab at him, and they both crumpled to the floor.